Dialgatrainer02-lab/apps/README.md

 - deploy mealie (needs postgres)
 - (low) think about sso
 - (low) mqtt auth
-- (low) smallstep ca for tls

 ### sso
 ingress with network policys disallowing external access? configure in app? id provider deployment?

-## certificate management

-acme with vault and cert manager with vault secret operator can also be used to pass data between ansible and argo via cubbyhole